Complex Continuing Care

 The Program is designed for patients who require complex continuing care.
 In order to establish eligibility for the service, patients are reviewed through the regional paneling process.
 Once eligibility is established, the WRHA Long Term Care Access Centre will advise Riverview Health Centre.
-The Patient Care Manager of the Chronic Care Program will work with the referring agency and the patient's family to coordinate admission.
+The Patient Care Manager of the Respiratory Chronic Care Program will work with the referring agency and the patient's family to coordinate admission.

 For more information on this program, contact the Patient Care Manager at:

 Objectives of the Program